 Callinicos made no criticism of Corbyn's politics.
 He specifically endorsed Corbyn's current stand on Brexit, and said that the only "valid" reason for worrying about the Brexit vote was the status of EU citizens currently living in Britain.
 (So free movement for those people's friends, families, and neighbours to come to work or study in Britain - or for British young people to work or study in Europe - doesn't matter?)

 He further praised Corbyn's speech on the Manchester bombings, hearing only that Corbyn had blamed the bombings on the UK's support for "the USA's war to dominate the Middle East".
 In fact Corbyn, rightly, was much further from the simplistic "blowback" theory than that; and in fact, much of Corbyn's speech was an implied call for more spending on the police.

 Anyway, Callinicos praised Corbyn on those issues.
 He saw no need to raise any programmatic difference with Corbyn.
 Public ownership of the banks?
 None of that.

 Callinicos still thought there was a role for the SWP.
 A left reformist government will be thwarted by "unelected centres of power" unless there are demonstrations and strikes.
 And the SWP favours demonstrations and strikes.
 QED.

-In truth there is, if not the great general shift to the left which Callinicos claimed, a new mobilisation of a new left-wing political generation.
+There is, if not the great general shift to the left which Callinicos claimed, a new mobilisation of a new left-wing political generation.
 Socialist should be in among that new generation (which means in the Labour Party and Young Labour, not standing on the sidelines like the SWP).

-And our prime duty is to help them organise and also to develop and debate politically to regroup around a socialist programme which goes beyond the redistributive measures in the Labour manifesto and establishes a cooperative commonwealth in an internationalist perspective.
+And our prime duty is to help them organise and also to develop and debate politically to regroup around a socialist program which goes beyond the redistributive measures in the Labour manifesto and establishes a cooperative commonwealth in an internationalist perspective.